BasicsHome and Search

 Biographical notesPeter Young is a writer and editor for a publishing company based in Wales, concentrating mainly on books about education, psychology and the arts.
 He grew up in Chiswick, Grove Park, moved to Brentford (The Ride) in 1961, and lived in South Ealing/Northfields from 1973 until 1979.
 He currently lives in Worcester.
 He started photography in 1967 in South Australia.
 He has posted a number of photographs, mainly of England and France, on Panoramio [http://www.panoramio.com/user/484745].
 Peter has also published photos on Geograph ["http://www.geograph.org.uk/article/Geograph-Introductory-letter]: this site is searchable by place and there are Brentford images from the 1930s onwards.

-Peter adds: Last year I became a Volunteer at the nearby National Trust property of Croome and as part of that I am a Volunteer Photographer (the rest of the time I spend restoring dry-stone walls).
-A number of my pictures are used on the Croome Facebook [https://www.facebook.com/ntcroome/] – as well as other publicity material for Croome Court, and archive material for the changes and events that take place there.
-In addition, I have started my own blog [https://esperluetterbox.wordpress.com/] which is mainly about Creative Writing, but I usually put a photo or two on each entry, it includes a fair number of photos of Croome.
+Peter adds: In 2015 I became a Volunteer at the nearby National Trust property of Croome.
+I have two main roles: Volunteer Photographer and Estate Waller.
+The Walling Team are gradually restoring the Croome Estate walls using dry-stone walls.
+A number of my pictures are used on the Croome Website [https://www.nationaltrust.org.uk/croome], as well as on the Croome Facebook [https://www.facebook.com/ntcroome/] and other marketing and publicity material for Croome Court.
+As Croome is constantly updating itself, part of my photography is creating archive material of the changes and events that take place there.
+Recently, the National Trust took over the Elgar Birthplace Museum in Lower Broadheath, and I have been recording the current ‘before’ state there.
+In addition, I have my own blog [https://esperluetterbox.wordpress.com/] which is mainly about Creative Writing, but I usually put a photo or two on each entry, it includes a fair number of photos of Croome.

-The Brentford photosThe Brentford images have been taken from his colour slides dating to the early 1970s, when he used an Olympus Pen-F half-frame SLR camera and Agfa colour reversal film.
+The Brentford photosThe Brentford images have been taken from Peter's colour slides dating to the early 1970s, when he used an Olympus Pen-F half-frame SLR camera and Agfa colour reversal film.

 There are over 90 images of Brentford scanned at 240 dpi including the Docks, views of the canal, the Great West Road and many areas of the town, see below for more details.
 A small selection from this great photographic archive follows.